ARTbio/metavisitor/docs/metavisitor_configure_references.md

 ----
 #### Note that the preparation of bowtie indexes can be long ! (several hours for the vir2 bowtie index for instance)

-** When bowtie indexes are ready (green in the `Data Manager History (automatically created)`) restart the Galaxy server instance as explained above, so that the bowtie indexes that we've just created for the server are registered and seen by the tools.**

 ## 6. Creating Galaxy bowtie2 indexes accessible to tools for every user
 Finally, we are going to generate the bowtie2 indexes using another data manager tool.
-If not done before, restart the Galaxy instance as explained above.

 ----
 #### a. vir2 bowtie2 index